foo123/Contemplate/README.md

 and trying to contain the needed functionality inside the common language subset.

-* Most of the time this can be accomplished, the rest functionality is built with __custom functions__ which mostly resemble the PHP syntax, yet wotk the same in Javascript.
+* Most of the time this can be accomplished, the rest functionality is built with __custom functions__ which mostly resemble the PHP syntax, yet work the same in Javascript.

 * Simple and light-weight ( __just 2 classes__ , one for php and one for javascript, no other dependencies)

-* __Fast__ , can cache templates both in PHP and Javascript dynamically (filesystem caching has 2 modes, NOUPDATE and AUTOUPDATE which re-creates the cached template if original template has changed, useful for debugging)
+* __Fast__ , can cache templates both in PHP and Javascript dynamically (filesystem caching has 3 modes, __NONE__ which does not use file caching, __NOUPDATE__ which caches the templates only once and __AUTOUPDATE__ which re-creates the cached template if original template has changed, useful for debugging)

 * Syntax very close to PHP (there was an effort to keep the engine syntax as __close to PHP syntax__ as possible, to avoid learning another language syntax)